isc-projects/bind9/doc/notes/notes-current.rst

 New Features
 ~~~~~~~~~~~~

-- Set Extended DNS Error Code 18 - Prohibited if query access is denied to the
+- Extended DNS Error Code 18 - Prohibited (see :rfc:`8194` section
+  4.19) is now set if query access is denied to the specific client.
-  specific client. :gl:`#1836`
+  :gl:`#1836`

 Removed Features
 ~~~~~~~~~~~~~~~~